Employer of Record

 Contributory Wage Definition

-• The contributory wage is the total basic salary plus regular allowances, not exceeding 3000 Omani rials or equivalent.
+• The contributory wage is the total basic salary plus regular allowances, subject to the applicable ceiling under the relevant rules.

 • The employee must be insured according to the salary and elements defined in the social insurance law of their home state.